LexxaRRioo/rzv_data_engineering_series_s01e01/README.md

 ## 👨🏻‍🦲 👦🏻 🧔🏻 Scenarios and grades
 Each level has its own directory.
 With each level I reduce the amount of ready-to-run code and raise the task's complexity.
 The contents of the directories are slightly different, but the infrastructure is ready for use everywhere.
 Detailed tasks are described in ```README.md``` of each grade.
 Choose yours and feel free to lower the level if necessary.

 **Trainee**: All code has already been implemented for the middle grade problem.
 Just launch and explore it.
+Also you can find notes explaining why I've implemented the solution this way.

 **Intern**: Extend the existing configuration so that the written DAG starts loading data from a new source and new tables.
 Write a simple dag for working with the file system to clean-up temporary files using BashOperator.